 What happened to Australian Power and Gas customers?

 In recent years there have been further examples of energy brands disappearing.
 This is usually the result of competitive market conditions.
-In 2017, the following energy retailers closed:
+Other energy retailers that have recently closed:

 - Urth Energy – customers were transferred to either Origin or AGL

-Other energy retailers to go out of business in recent years include Go Energy and Neighbourhood Energy.
+Other energy retailers to go out of business in recent years include Go Energy, Neighbourhood Energy and DC Power Co.

 Should you avoid smaller companies because they might go out of business?